 Well, it’s a very common classroom scenario that requires great skills from the learning facilitator.
 Ultimately, this needs your encouragement as a teacher.
+Why don’t some students ask questions?
+Simply, maybe because they don’t know how to ask or are shy to express their queries.

 Learning should be communicative.
 Thus, students should get more encouraged to communicate their thoughts and ideas by raising perceptive questions aside from answering your questions.
 They should be taught how to craft sensible questions in order to foster learning.
 It begins with curiosity and flourishes in asking and learning.